 Low Airspeed Sensor

-The Low Airspeed Sensor (LAS) was developed for measuring true airspeed for helicopters, especially below 30 knots.
+The Low Airspeed Sensor (LAS) is a sensor under research and development for measuring true airspeed for helicopters, especially below 30 knots.
 There are several safety-critical issues, e.g. loss of tail rotor effectiveness (LTE), in the low speed regime for helicopters.
 The accuracy of conventional airspeed systems, i.e. Pitot-static based airspeed systems, begin to degrade below 40 knots and are greatly affected by helicopter downwash.

 Here are a few advantages of the LAS: